guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 Now you should have a secrets.yaml file that (optionally) contains your specific token.

 The helper script refuses to overwrite an existing `secrets.yaml`.
+CAUTION: Do not commit your `secrets.yaml` or a personalised firmware binary to GitHub.
+Both contain device credentials, and the binary also embeds the wake token.

 ## 5. Build and Flash Firmware for Your Choice of IR Remote